-We learned about PCA during a commercial on our local PBS television channel.
-As an online public school serving students statewide, PCA offers a professionally structured curriculum and provides not only the teaching resources but also the professional support our family needed to make a successful transition.
+That is when we learned about PCA during a commercial on our local PBS television channel.
+As an online public school serving students statewide, PCA offers a professionally structured curriculum based on the same standards set for the brick-and-mortar schools.
+This took our burden away.
+We would have been lost with homeschooling.
+PCA provided not only the teaching resources and expertise but also the professional support needed for our family’s successful transition.

 PCA’s online teachers have been incredibly supportive.
 They perform one-on-one evaluations, track progress and deficiencies, monitor test scores, and provide